 We have loads of ideas for carrot recipes you can try

-An antioxidant and antihistamine, chamomile tea also contains flavonoids and acts effectively as an anti-inflammatory agent.
-While best taken as a cuppa during the day, chamomile tea can also be used as an eye compress.
-The compress provides a cooling effect to swollen, red eyes caused by hay fever and reduces irritability considerably.
+An antioxidant and antihistamine, chamomile tea contains flavonoids that act as an anti-inflammatory agent.
+While best taken as a cuppa during the day, chamomile tea can also be used as an eye compress to cool swollen, red eyes.

-When to take: Daily - as a cuppa, or as an eye compress.
+What to take: Daily as a cuppa or as an eye compress.
 Make sure to use a fresh compress for each eye to avoid infection.